Oh, no. Have you ever taken any English exams before?

 You’ve come to the right place!
 This is a common struggle for even the most skilled students but together, we’ll use some great strategies that’ll get you to a level of fluency that you’ll be proud of.
 Most importantly, it’ll be fun.

-A little about me, I’m an English teacher from California, in the US.
 I’ve been teaching for the past several years in Tokyo, helping students of all levels get good TOEFL iBT scores.

 Sounds like you are the best teacher!
 Have you been studying Japanese since it’s been two years since you’ve come to Japan?